magepages/mpdocs/docs/gift-card/index.md

   * Email notification is pre-installed when customers receive a gift card
   * To change the Gift Card Email Template, admin can create another Email Template under ``Marketing > Email Template``
   * Instruction how to create a new email template can be found [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html)
+* In the **Send To**: Enter emails separated by (,).
+When a gift card is sent by customer's email successfully, it will also be sent to these entered emails.

 ##### 1.5.2.
 Gift Card Update Notification
 Another small extra for the email configuration, is provided for updating email actions.